-Vulval cancer affects any part of the external female genitals (vulva).
+Vulval cancer affects any part of the vulva.
 The most common area for this type of cancer to develop is the inner lips (labia minora), outer lips (labia majora) and the area between the vagina and anus (perineum).
 Read more about this cancer, the symptoms, causes and how it’s diagnosed.

 What is vulval cancer?